-What is different in visitors visa?
+What is different in a visitors visa?

-When people apply for visitors visa, among other things, they have to show that they have strong ties to their home country and they intend to return to their home country after their temporary stay in the U.S. They also have to show that there is enough money available to take care of the expenses for their U.S. trip such as air tickets, visitors insurance, lodging/boarding, transportation expenses, tourism expenses and all other expenses.
+When people apply for a visitors visa, among other things, they have to show that they have strong ties to their home country and that they intend to return to their home country after their temporary stay in the U.S. They also have to show that there is enough money available to take care of the expenses for their U.S. trip such as air tickets, visitors insurance, lodging/boarding, transportation expenses, tourism expenses and all other expenses.

 Visitors InsuranceGet Quotes